ShixiangWang/sigminer/README.md

 ## Overview

-Genomic variations including somatic mutations, copy number variations, etc. are the major force for cancer initialization and development.
-Due to the specificity of molecular lesions caused by genomic variations, we can generate characteristic variation spectra, called ‘**signature**’.
-**sigminer** helps users to extract, analyze and visualize signatures from genomic variations, thus providing new insight into cancer study.
+Genomic variations including single nucleotide substitution (SBS) mutations, copy number variations, etc. are the major force for cancer initialization and development.
+Due to the specificity of molecular lesions caused by genomic variations, we can generate characteristic variation (feature) spectra, called ‘**signature**’. **sigminer** helps users to extract, analyze and visualize signatures from genomic variation records, thus providing new insight into cancer study.

+### Feature

+  - supports a standard pipeline for identification of two types of
+    signatures: SBS signature and copy number signature
+  - supports association and group analysis and visualization for signatures
+  - supports two plot styles for signature profile: ‘default’ (like **SignatureAnalyzer** package) and ‘cosmic’ (like **COSMIC** database)
+  - supports two types of signatrue exposures: relative exposure (relative contribution of signatures in each sample) and absolute exposure (estimated variation records of signatures in each sample)
+  - supports basic summary and visualization for profile of mutation and copy number data
+  - supports parallel computation by R packages **foreach**, **future** and **NMF**
+  - efficient code powered by R packages **data.table**, **dtplyr** and **tidyverse**
+  - elegant plots powered by R packages **ggplot2**, **ggpubr** **cowplot** and **patchwork**
+  - well tested by R package **testthat** and documented by R package **roxygen2**, **pkgdown**, and etc. for both reliable and reproducible research

 ## Installation